-IdenTrust must ensure that all its RAs comply with all the relevant provisions of this Policy and IdenTrust's CPS.
+IdenTrust must ensure that all its RAs comply with all the relevant provisions of IdenTrust's CP and this CPS.
 IdenTrust shall continue to be responsible for any matters delegated to an RA, although an IdenTrust and an RA may enter into an indemnification agreement in accordance with Section 2.1.1 of the TrustID CP.